davidfoliveira/node-proletariat/README.md

 `CON_RETRYTIME` is the time (ms) for waiting before reconnecting to server.
 Default: `2000`

 `ANSWER_THRESHOLD` is the number of work answers to keep in memory before answering to server.
-Default: 25% of the `slots` number.
+Default: `1`.

 # Running a client and pushing work